appml/nano/index.md

 hop|neutriNote#funnel
 ```

-Search entire repo for selected terms like this:
+Search entire repo for selected terms in the editor like this:

 ```
 # Usage: select "fetch some_text_string" and expand to look up some_text_string throughout the repo.